amirmasoudabdol/sfthemes/README.md

 #### Scaling

 sfthemes provides 7 scaling factor.
-Scaling factors can be applied on text, elements, or both.
+Scaling factors can be applied to text, elements, or both.

 ```R
 library(sfthemes)